JrnJ/JrnJ/README.md

 My main project is making a 2D survival game using C++ and OpenGL.
 <br>Progress about this project can be followed on my https://jeroenj.com/SurvivalGame
 <h3>Music Player</h3>
-I'm also making a desktop music player for windows, this project is opensource and can be found onmy GitHub.
+I'm also making a desktop music player for windows, this project is opensource and can be found on my GitHub.